dhis2/dhis2-docs/src/commonmark/en/content/developer/apps.md

 other app will fail.

-If you have a collection of apps that want to share the same namespace, but also wish to reserve it, the users of the apps needs to have the authority to use the app that initially reserved the namespace.
+If you have a collection of apps that want to share the same namespace, but also wish to reserve it, the users of the apps need to have the authority to use the app that initially reserved the namespace.

 > **Note**
 >
-> Namespaces will not be created until atleast one key-value pair is
+> Namespaces will not be created until at least one key-value pair is
 > present in the namespace.
 Specifying a namespace in the manifest only
 > restricts the access and does not create any data in the namespace.